-The following extract from the Glasgow News is a fair example :--- "Lecturing in Glasgow recently, Professor M'Kendrick admitted the existence of a mesmeric-or, to employ the more fashionable term, hypnotic-power, and pointed out that it might be legitimately and usefully employed by medical men; but he strongly objected to the public exhibitions of professional mesmerists, as calculated to lead to the infliction, in some instances, of serious and permanent injury upon the 'subjects' experimented with.
-A case in point is reported from the south of England, where a young lady of 'large property' is said to have lost her reason through the influence brought to bear upon her by an itinerant French 'hypnotist.'
-After having been mesmerised by this man, 'she did not seem to regain her full senses, but raved all night, and for several days, of the darkeyed Gaul.'
-At last she disappeared, and at the end of three days was discovered by the aid of the mesmerist, whom she had followed to France.
-Her condition is now described as one of 'raving madness,' and she has been placed in a lunatic asylum.
-It is only fair to say that in this instance the operator does not seem to have had evil designs of any kind, and, of course, the poor girl's malady might have developed itself without his intervention; but Mesmerism appears to have been the exciting cause, and, at all events, the terrible possibilities suggested by the case should lend force to Professor M'Kendrick's warning."
+The following extract from the Glasgow News is a fair example:-"Lecturing in Glasgow recently, Professor M'Kendrick admitted the existence of a mesmeric-or, to employ the more fashionable term. hypnotic-power, and pointed out that it might be legitimately and usefully employed by medical men; but he strongly objected to the public exhibitions of professional mesmerists, as calculated to lead to the infliction, in some instances, of serious and permanent injury upon the 'subjects' experimented with. case in point is reported from the south of England, where a young lady of 'large property' is said to have lost her reason through the influence brought to bear upon her by an itinerant French 'hypnotist.'
+After having been mesmerised by this man, 'she did not seem to regain her full senses, but raved all night.